maciejkula/hugo-blog/content/post/recommender-in-rust-part-1.md

 title = "Recommending books (with Rust)" author = ["maciej"] date = 2018-07-27T09:17:00-07:00
-lastmod = 2018-07-27T09:18:32-07:00
+lastmod = 2018-07-27T10:03:05-07:00
 categories = ["engineering"]
 draft = false
 weight = 2001
 math = true
 +++

-In this post, we're going to build a sequence-based recommender system in Rust: a sytem that accepts a person's reading history as input, and outputs recommendations on what to read next.
+In this post, we're going to build a sequence-based recommender system in Rust: a system that accepts a person's reading history as input, and outputs recommendations on what to read next.

 Building systems like this -- like much of machine learning and data science -- is normally the province of Python.
 The combination of numpy, pandas, and other libraries that build on them makes doing data science in Python a breeze.